NOAHGCX/jeuneCampeur/README.md

 Pull the project repo
 Open a terminal on it and write "npm install"
 Create a new docker "in the terminal":
-  -docker network create
+  -docker network create extern
-  -docker-compose -d
+  -docker-compose up -d
   -check your docker desktop app
 Create database:
   -blitz prisma migrate dev